Shreeztea/node-crud-api/README.md

 # node-crud-api
-CRUD Operation API using Nodejs, MongoDB and Express To start the project run >node app.js
+CRUD Operation API using Nodejs, MongoDB and Express To start the project run
-Node ProductApp test Api
-﻿
+>node app.js
+The project is runs in port 8080, if you want to change it you can change it on app.js

+The API created in this project are as follow:-

 Test API
 Method: GET
 URL: localhost:8080/products/test